 Before flying your drone, it is important to properly configure your DJI Pilot 2 app.
 Here are a few tips to ensure a successful flight:

-To properly process with the PPK method, drone data is essential.
-In addition to raw images, two additional files are required from the image folder: the drone Receiver Independent Exchange (RINEX) file and the image timestamp file.
+To properly process with the PPK method, preparing drone data is essential. for photogrammetry drone data, In addition to raw images, there are four additional files that are required from the image folder (Depends on the UAV or different payload used, these file name and structure may sightly differ, but overall similar):

-Similarly, the image timestamp file is crucial for accurate results.
-This file records the exact time each image was taken, which is necessary to properly synchronize the image data with the GPS measurements.
-Without this information, accurately aligning the image data with the GPS data would be very difficult, which would in turn negatively impact the accuracy of the final results.
-The timestamp file, named “XXX_Timestamp.MRK,” can also be found in the raw photo folder.
+Equally important, the image timestamp file is critical for accurate image POS (Position and Orientation System)correction.
+It records the exact time each image was captured, enabling precise synchronization between the imagery and the satellite observation data.
+Without this timing information, accurately aligning the image data with the GPS measurements becomes extremely difficult, leading to a significant reduction in the accuracy of the final results.

 Within this instruction section, we will use the NGS CORS to obtain these GNSS files as an example: